TravelXML/RICK-AND-MORTY-API-NEXT/README.md

 ## Testing

-Testing file you can locate in `/test` folder, you can add more test cases, here fouced at very basic test cases for endpoints.
+Testing file you can locate in `/test` folder, you can add more test cases into this, but here fouced at very basic test cases for the endpoints.

 ## How to Run?

-Just Go to your Project Directory and run command `mocha` it will execute all test cases written on that folder.
+Just Go to your Project Directory and run command `mocha`, it will execute all test cases written on that folder.

 ![image](https://user-images.githubusercontent.com/8361967/148733223-a360f282-5d70-4857-81c8-4687a085aac2.png)

-Enjoy Coding!
+Happy Coding! ❤️